turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ### Create a Book Class

 With your partner, create a book class.
-Make sure that your book class has at least 3 attributes and 2 methods.
+Make sure that your book class has at least 3 properties and 2 methods.
 Log those instances using your repl console or console.logs

 ### Create a Library Class

 With your partner, create a Library class.
-Add attributes as you wish, but the be sure to include a `collection` property that starts as an empty array.
+Add properties as you wish, but the be sure to include a `collection` property that starts as an empty array.

 If you have time: